a young black woman lounges on a yellow couch reading a book on coaching This blog is not about hunting, just to be clear.

 TIP #10: Use Your Emergency Brake On Steep Hills/Don’t Share Personal Stories With Jay.

 Hunter no doubt regrets sharing this with me, but when he was in high school, he drove his new Jeep to his girlfriend’s home to meet her Mom for the first time at their home on a steep hillside.
 When he parked, he left the Jeep in gear but failed to use the emergency brake.
 While he was getting introduced to “Mom,” he saw his Jeep rolling down the hill, so he “heroically” jumped into the Jeep to save it only to roll off the hillside with the Jeep.
 Hunter was fine (until his Dad found out) but the Jeep was totaled.
-I share this story b/c it is actually a good reminder and also b/c the visual of his girlfriend’s Mom’s reaction makes me laugh every time I think about it (“Mom” was none too impressed 😊).
+I share this story because it is actually a good reminder and also because the visual of his girlfriend’s Mom’s reaction makes me laugh every time I think about it (“Mom” was none too impressed 😊).

 There are many other aspects behind Hunter’s success, including lead tracking, systems and team-building, employing dialers, cultivating culture, and numerous “selling 101” tips, but the above are the keys I find most compelling, useful and interesting.